Personal use of CCTV

 New technology means that more homes now have cameras installed.
 This could be to monitor the interior or exterior of a property, or connected to a doorbell enabling remote checks of the person at the door.
 Individuals also use other devices, such as dash-cams, action cameras and drones.

 In this section, the term ‘CCTV’ describes any camera or device that processes or records images of people.
-As those images identify living individuals, they are “personal data” and the data protection legislation (“the DP law”) applies, in most circumstances.
+As those images identify living individuals, they are “personal data” and the data protection legislation (“the DP law”) applies, in most circumstances to the processing of that personal data.
 However, the DP law does not apply to the use of CCTV by a natural person for their purely personal or household activities.

 CCTV on domestic property